How Much Do You Pay a Literary Agent?

 Literary Agency Fees Demystified

 The majority of a literary agent’s revenue comes from commissions on book sales, yet it is important to be aware of the costs associated with securing a literary agent.
-Agents often cover specific expenses for the author that can include making phone calls, creating photocopies, and utilizing courier services.
+Agents often cover specific expenses for the author that can include making phone calls, creating photocopies, and utilizing courier services, but they should not charge a reading fee.

 Normally these additional fees are relatively small – usually between $100 to $350 per year – and they’re only billed if the agent has accomplished at least one sale of the author’s work.